SSH (Customer Managed Key)

 When you use Identity Aliases in combination with a third-party Secret Store, it is possible to provide different keys for different Identity Aliases.
 During server configuration, the Private Key (path) field, which specifies the path to the SSH private key in the Secret Store, can optionally include the variable $SDM_USERNAME.
 This variable is substituted with the user's Identity Alias when connecting to the resource.
 This allows a different SSH key to be used for different Identity Aliases connecting to the same resource.

 For example, you could set Private Key (path) to path/to/credential/for/$SDM_USERNAME?key=ssh-key and store the keys for different users in the Secret Store under paths matching that pattern (path/to/credential/for/user1, path/to/credential/for/user2, ...path/to/credential/for/userN).
 This is optional.
 If the path you provide does not include the variable, the same SSH key is used for each user.
-This is only supported for third-party Secret Stores, as using the Strong Vault only allows a single key to be configured.
+This is only supported for secret stores.

 Add Your Key to Your Hosts

-If you have not already, add your public key to the targeted host.
+If you have not already done so, add your public key to the targeted host.

 The Admin UI displays that resource as unhealthy while the configuration is being applied.
 When the resource is ready, the Health icon indicates a positive, green status.